On 24 December 2020, the European Union and the United Kingdom reached an agreement in principle on the EU-UK Trade and Cooperation Agreement.

 Goods will be subject to documentary and ID checks and perhaps physical checks at the point of entry depending on the perceived risk of the commodity.

 An import licence from the Northern Ireland Department for Agriculture, Environment and Rural Affairs (DAERA) may be required, as is the case today.
 Access further information on import licences.

 For more information relating to specific products and their SPS requirements, please click here.

 DAERA – Feb 21 EU Exit moving goods into, out of or through Northern Ireland – latest update on collecting and transporting groupage consignments, read here.

 *Trade negotiations between the EU and UK are ongoing, as are discussions of the EU-UK Joint Committee (under the Withdrawal Agreement).
 Decisions made in these processes may affect some of this guidance.

-The below will help advise you as to what you need to do next to get your business prepared ahead of 1 January 2021.
+The below will help advise you as to what you need to do next to get your business prepared for the new trading requirement.